Daniel Domscheit-Berg: OpenLeaks

-In December 2010, Domscheit-Berg announced the intention to start a site named "OpenLeaks" with the intention of being more transparent than WikiLeaks.
+On 17 December 2010, Domscheit-Berg announced the intention to start a site named "OpenLeaks" with the intention of being more transparent than WikiLeaks.
 "In these last months, the WikiLeaks organization has not been open any more.
 It lost its open-source promise."
-Several other members of WikiLeaks left with Domscheit-Berg to join OpenLeaks, including a program known only as "The Architect" who had designed the WikiLeaks submission system.
+Several other members of WikiLeaks left with Domscheit-Berg to join OpenLeaks, including a programmer known only as "The Architect" who had designed the WikiLeaks submission system.
 OpenLeaks planned to launch a whistleblowing foundation in Germany and that would make decisions about how to operate.

 Instead of publishing the documents, Domscheit-Berg said that his proposed OpenLeaks process would send the leaked documents to various news entities or publishers without publishing them directly.
 According to Domscheit-Berg, OpenLeaks wouldn't be able to read submissions.
 They would give the submissions to outlets chosen by the source, and then give others access after a certain amount of time or if the outlet refused the submission.
 Insiders at OpenLeaks said that because of that, they planned to avoid "the kind of political pressure which WikiLeaks is under at this time."
-Internal documents said it wanted to be a neutral intermediary ”without a political agenda except from the dissemination of information to the media, the public, non-profit organizations, trade- and union organizations and other participating groups.”
+Internal documents said it wanted to be a neutral intermediary "without a political agenda except from the dissemination of information to the media, the public, non-profit organizations, trade- and union organizations and other participating groups."
 Analysts said OpenLeaks was a promising alternative to WikiLeaks and Lucy Dalglish, executive director of the Reporters Committee for Freedom of the Press, OpenLeaks structure would make it more of an internet service provider than a publisher.

-OpenLeaks aimed to start public operations in January 2011 but postoned its launch more than once.
+OpenLeaks aimed to start public operations in January 2011 but postponed its launch more than once.
 In August 2011, Domscheit-Berg announced a four day test launch and invited thousands of hackers to attack the OpenLeaks site and look for security flaws during the Chaos Communications Camp.
 At the event, WikiLeaks associate Jacob Appelbaum brought up rumors that OpenLeaks was connected to German intelligence.
-Chaos Communication Camp board member, Andy Müller-Maguhn, said he was not convinced that OpenLeaks used openness to ensure the projects integrity and trustworthiness.
+Chaos Communication Camp board member, Andy Müller-Maguhn, said OpenLeaks did not provide source protection and lacked transparency.
 When OpenLeaks attempted to launch a test site at the event, it was unable to get online.
 At the time, four European newspapers and one non-profit group had signed up to receive the OpenLeaks documents.

-In September 2011, Glenn Greenwald wrote that OpenLeaks had not produced any disclosures and was "cashing in on a vindictive, petty, personality-based vendetta against Assange and WikiLeaks ... and ... bolstering secrecy and destroying transparency, as Domscheit-Berg did when he permanently deleted thousands of files previously leaked to WikiLeaks, including documents relating to the Bank of America".
+In September 2011, activist American author and security state critic Glenn Greenwald wrote that OpenLeaks had not produced any disclosures and was "cashing in on a vindictive, petty, personality-based vendetta against Assange and WikiLeaks ... and ... bolstering secrecy and destroying transparency, as Domscheit-Berg did when he permanently deleted thousands of files previously leaked to WikiLeaks, including documents relating to the Bank of America".

 On 23 December 2012 Domscheit-Berg announced on the website that the organisation would not go ahead as previously intended and would now focus on providing technology and expertise regarding how to receive documents from anonymous sources rather than directly facilitating leaks themselves.

 In a July 2013 interview, Domscheit-Berg said that work on OpenLeaks would continue, but "without much public involvement."